evmavrikis/Challenges/Volatility/README.txt

-- The project is called Volatility.
-It has four main components (client, server, contracts, test)  and a supportive data generation tool.
+- The challenge toy system is called Volatility.
+It comprises four projects (WPF app, WCF service, contracts lib, test)  and a supportive data generation tool.
-- The server consists of  a WCF service  hosted in a simple console application.
-It is uses named pipes.
+- WCF service  is hosted in a console application.
+It is uses NetNamedPipe binding.
 The uri and end point can be configured in the application config file.
-- Server  reads the customer records from the Customers.json file and caches them in memory.
+- The service  parses customer records from the Customers.json file and caches them in memory.
 There is a configurable timer for updating the physical file.
-- The WCF  interface allows for CRUD operations.
-It can return a  list for customers (limited fields), details for a single customer and also provides update/delete.
+- The WCF  service interface allows for CRUD operations.
+It can return a  list for customers (limited fields), details for a single customer.
+It also provides individual record update and delete.
-- The WCF service facilitates callbacks in order to subscribe clients for notification events.
-There is a basic session manager responsible for broadcasting and session clean-up.
+- The WCF service facilitates client subscription to notification events via callbacks.
+It contains a  session manager responsible for broadcasting notifications and session clean-up.
-- The server console application launches a console window which remains open and displays logging.
-No loop in the Main.
-If the console closes the server dies.
+- The server console application launches a console window that  remains open and displays logging.
+Console keeps the application running, there is no loop in the Main.
+If the console closes, the server dies.
 - Only a single instance of the server can be launched.
-- The WPF client has a main window with a grid and a second window for the customer details (new and edit).
+- The WPF client has a main window with a grid and a second window for the customer details.
+The latter is used for adding a new customer or viewing/editing an existing one.
-- There is a menu for all four actions plus exit.
-All four actions (New, Edit, Delete, Refresh) have short keys as well (Ctrl + first letter of  the menu item header).
+- There is a menu for all CRUD actions plus exit.
+All actions (New, Edit, Delete, Refresh) have short keys support (Ctrl + first letter of  the menu item header).
-- There is also a Refresh button above the grid.
-The Delete button also works on the grid.
+- There is an additional Refresh button above the grid.
+The Delete key also works on the grid and has been integrated to the application functionality.
 There is no warning before the delete, I should  probably add one.
-- The gird is configured to allow a single row selection, so all operations are performed on the selected customer record.
+- The data gird is set to  single row selection, so all operations are performed on the selected customer record.
 - There are also filters for the first and last names above the grid.
-- The grid will refresh after the RUD operations.
+- All three CUD operations trigger a grid refresh.
-- The client receives notifications from the server with regards failures and data changes by other clients.
-Errors as well.
+- The client receives notifications from the server about failures and data changes made by other clients.
 - There is a status label at the bottom with a tool-tip explaining the content.
-It displays the number of grid rows as well as data changes by other clients since last refresh and number of errors.
+It displays the number of grid, number of record changes on the server (since latest refresh) and number of server errors.
-- The WPF client has a mock implementation for the WCF service.
-For this reason code is thread safe, although I do not believe this is required for the WCF implementation (see comments in the code, we can also discuss it)
+- The WPF app has an internal mock implementation for the WCF service.
+This is the reason the client code is thread safe, although I believe the WCF implementation is thread safe anyway. (see comments in the code, we can also discuss it)
-- Unfortunately I have not been able to cover the service with many tests as I did for the Sacha challenge.
-I have only created one with 500 clients firing lots of semi-random requests.
+- Unfortunately, I have not been able to cover the service with automated  tests.
+I have only created a low level load test wwith 500 clients firing lots of semi-random requests.
 Will try to add a few more if I time permits it.
 - There is a Run folder with all the binaries ready for execution.
 It also contains a brief file with instructions.